pixie-io/pixie/README.md

 As we build up Pixie, we are sharing our beta to get feedback from early adopters from within the developer community and our beta partner teams.

-If you are interested in tinkering you can [sign-up](https://withpixie.ai/) and join our [community on slack](https://join.slack.com/t/pixie-community/shared_invite/enQtODY3NjU5MTc4OTY0LTFhYjc3MWY1NDBkZTc5YTdjNzM0OGYxZmNmODU2MDE5NzYyN2Q1NmIxMmEyN2YwNmM5MjU4NGY2NDBjOWFjY2E).
+If you are interested in tinkering, you can [sign-up](https://withpixie.ai/) and join our [community on slack](https://join.slack.com/t/pixie-community/shared_invite/enQtODY3NjU5MTc4OTY0LTFhYjc3MWY1NDBkZTc5YTdjNzM0OGYxZmNmODU2MDE5NzYyN2Q1NmIxMmEyN2YwNmM5MjU4NGY2NDBjOWFjY2E).

 ## About Pixie